About Site C

-Clean, abundant electricity has been a cornerstone of British Columbia’s economy and quality of life for generations.
+Clean, abundant electricity has been a cornerstone of B.C.'s economy and quality of life for generations.

-From the time BC Hydro was created more than 50 years ago, it undertook some of the most ambitious hydroelectric construction projects in the world.
+From the time BC Hydro was created more than 50 years ago, we've undertaken some of the most ambitious hydroelectric construction projects in the world.
 These projects were advanced under the historic “Two Rivers Policy” that sought to harness the hydroelectric potential of the Peace and Columbia rivers and build the provincial economy.

-Over time, BC Hydro’s hydroelectric capacity grew from about 500 megawatts (MW) in the early 1960s to several times that by the late 1980s.
+Over time, our hydroelectric capacity grew from about 500 megawatts (MW) in the early 1960s to several times that by the late 1980s.

-B.C. became recognized as an attractive place to invest, in large part, because of the abundance of reliable and affordable electricity.
-And the provincial economy grew alongside of BC Hydro’s investments in hydroelectric power.
+B.C. became recognized as an attractive place to invest, in large part because of the abundance of reliable and affordable electricity.
+And the provincial economy grew alongside our investments in hydroelectric power.

 Generations of residential, commercial and industrial customers in B.C. have benefited from these historical investments in hydroelectric facilities.

 Today, the electricity system continues to be the backbone of B.C.’s economy and our quality of life, serving approximately 1.9 million customers throughout the province.